10 Cool Things to Do in San Francisco Now

 One of the hottest spaces for rent in San Francisco: Finn Town, on Market Street, where all-American comfort food is the order du jour for whatever you're celebrating.
 Expect crowdpleasers like Dungeness crab “tots,” short rib sloppy joe’s, and even a “Friendsgiving” plate complete with herbed turkey in Grand Marnier cranberry sauce and leg confit stuffing.

 The Castro Fountain

-The new Deco-inspired Castro Fountain bakeshop looks straight out of a Wes Anderson movie set -- and has waiters in bow ties to boot.
+Deco-inspired bakeshop Castro Fountain looks straight out of a Wes Anderson movie set—and has waiters in bow ties to boot.
 Our favorite throwback ice cream flavor is hands down the huckleberry and brown sugar buttermilk, but even the vegan offerings are spot on (try the guava sorbet).

 Who doesn't love a rooftop cocktail bar?
 Everdene is the cherry on top of Richard Branson's hipper-than-thou Virgin Hotels San Francisco, a 12th-story aerie with lots of spaces to sit or stand—the bar is where to see and be seen—and enjoy concoctions like Atomic Blonde (gin, sweet vermouth, lillet blanc, and bitters) and snacks including tuna tostadas, pumpkin hummus, and fish tacos.
 It can get breezy at night, but that's what heat lamps and rocking DJs are for, right?